 - 4. Registration for a (partial)test is considered participation in this (partial)test.
 If you decide not to participate, please deregister in time via Osiris.
 This can be done up to one working day before the (partial)test. - 5.
 Each test period has a test-registration period and a post-registration period.
 The time window for post-registration is published on Student Portal.
 If, for whatever reason, you have not yet registered for a (partial)test, you can use this moment for post-registration.
-The procedure for post-registration can be found on this page under 'How do I enroll if I missed an enrollment period?'.
+Late registration for TIS is in week 1 of both semesters.
+You can then register yourself through Osiris Student.
 Whether you may still participate is decided on the basis of entry at post-registration, and only insofar as organisationally possible (including available places).
 If you also fail to register during the post-registration period, participation in the (partial)test is excluded.